-In the fifth, Knecht and Seth Dardar hit singles and earned runs.
-Brian Valigosky added a single this inning, and Seghers added 2 RBIs by hitting into a fielder’s choice.
-Seghers’ at-bat scored Dardar and Collin Miller, who was walked.
+In the fifth, Knecht and Seth Dardar hit singles.
+Brian Valigosky added a single in this inning, and Seghers added 2 RBIs by hitting into a fielder’s choice.
+Seghers’ at-bat scored Dardar and Collin Miller, who walked.

-In the sixth inning, Miller came in as a reliever for lefty Lee Blosser and allowed two runs.
-Blosser got the win, allowing one run in 5 innings.
+In the sixth inning, Miller came in as reliever for lefty Lee Blosser and allowed two runs.
+Blosser earned the win, allowing one run in 5 innings.

 Game 4: Wednesday, July 12

 LOSS – Retif (0) vs. Pedal Valves (1)